Absence of high pressure ground state re-entrant ferroelectricity in PbTiO$_3$

-Although room-temperature x-ray and Raman measurements indicated that PbTiO$_3$ is not cubic at high pressures, the results could not show whether or not the high-pressure phase was polar, because conventional x-ray diffraction cannot unambiguously determine the presence of inversion symmetry.
+Room-temperature x-ray and Raman measurements indicated that PbTiO$_3$ is not cubic at higher pressures \cite{Janolin2008}, but the results could not show whether or not the high-pressure phase was polar, because conventional x-ray diffraction cannot unambiguously determine the presence of inversion symmetry.
 Furthermore, in powder x-ray diffraction only changes in lattice parameters are readily discerned, and typically simulations are needed to test for changes in intensities from small atomic displacements, especially considering possible preferred orientation and pressure gradients.

-To test for loss of inversion symmetry, which is necessary for ferroelectricity, we thus conducted a series of second harmonic generation (SHG) spectroscopy measurements, fully expecting to see a signal consistent with the DFT predictions indicating a non-centrosymmetric structure.
+To test for loss of inversion symmetry, which is necessary for ferroelectricity, we thus conducted a series of second harmonic generation (SHG) spectroscopy measurements.
+SHG is a sensitive test for the presence or absence of inversion symmetry.
+Any ferroelectric below T$_c$ should give a significant SHG signal.

-Single crystals grown by a high-temperature flux technique were used.
+We studied PbTiO$_3$ Single crystals grown by a high-temperature flux technique.
 X-ray diffraction confirmed that samples had $P$4$mm$ symmetry at ambient conditions.
 Angle dispersive x-ray diffraction experiments were carried out at beamline 16-IDB of HPCAT, Advanced Photon Source, Argonne National Laboratory.
-For the SGH measurements we used a near IR (1064 $\mu$m), 8-20 ns pulsed laser with a 1-20 kHz repetition rate.
+For the SHG measurements we used a near IR (1064 $\mu$m), 8-20 ns pulsed laser with a 1-20 kHz repetition rate.
 A spectrograph equipped with a charge-coupled-device (CCD) detector synchronized with the laser was used the detect the signal.
 The acquisition time was typically about 2 s.
 Single crystal and powder samples were measured in three-run experiments.
 See Supplement for more details on the experiments \cite{SM}.
 At room temperature, we found that the SHG signal disappears above 10-12 GPa (Fig.~\ref{SHG}), consistent with the earlier Raman measurements \cite{Sanjurjo1983}.
 At 10 K, the signal decreased approximately linearly to 15 GPa, and then decreases in stages to zero at 25 GPa.
 The results are consistent with a transition to a centrosymmetric phase.